DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 Once the handler is specified, it will be triggered each time a native dialog appears in the test whether it originates from the main window or an `<iframe>`.
 You can provide a new handler at any moment by calling `t.setNativeDialogHandler` once again.
 If a native dialog appears when no handler is set, the test fails with an error.

+You can remove a dialog handler by passing `null` to the `t.setNativeDialogHandler` method.

 To handle native dialogs that appear during the page load, specify the dialog handler before the first test action.